-WSCC Health and Safety Officers delivered training on the correct use and disposal of PPE to all staff
+Health and Safety Officers delivered training on the correct use and disposal of PPE to Karen Carter who will, in turn, train other staff when it is issued.

 Safe disposal of PPE

 Existing procedures for disposal of PPE are:

 All contaminated equipment should be carefully removed as instructed during the training provided by the Local Authority and placed in the yellow 'Clinical Waste' bin in the Medical room.